deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 ### Overview

-We understand the architectural contributions of this work to be twofold.
+We understand the modelling contributions of this work to be twofold.
 Both moves seek to improve the neural representations of logical formulae so that they are better suited particularly for the two crucial subtasks of theorem proving: premise selection and proof step classification.

 1. In previous works of graph neural network-based theorem proving, relatively little deliberation has been afforded to the process of drawing the final embedding of a graph from its node embeddings.
 All of such works the reviewers are aware of, which are just [Wang17] and [Pal20], simply take the maximum of the node embeddings.[^1] The work under discussion introduces so-called DAG LSTMs, a simple generalisation of Tree LSTMs [Tai15], to use it for the aggregation of node embeddings in a manner that respects the structure of the formula graph.